-Discover the highlights of wonderful Wells-next-the-Sea
+Discover the very best of Wells-next-the-Sea

 The award-winning beach at Wells is vast, unspoilt and beautiful, famous for its pine trees, sand dunes and colourful beach huts.
 Walk for a couple of miles or so along the golden sands and you’ll end up in Holkham.
 Whether you decide to sunbathe, swim, fly a kite or build a sandcastle, Wells beach has something for everyone.